 1. Express Employment Professionals

 Express Employment Professionals got its start in 1983 when Robert Funk and William Stoller started the company with the simple vision to “help as many people as possible find good jobs by helping as many clients as possible find good people.”

 Express is all about providing temporary and flexible staffing, evaluation and direct hire, professional/contract staffing, and management consulting for both individuals and businesses.
 The company helps match job seekers to full-time, part-time, and temporary positions that fit their skills.
 The average first-year Express office generates over $1 million in sales and can be started with a total initial investment averaging only $160,000.

 In 2016, Forbes named Express one of the best franchises to buy, and in 2017 Express received Inavero’s Best of Staffing Talent Award, joining the fewer than 2% of staffing firms in North America awarded this designation.
-This company currently ranks #69 on Entrepreneur magazine’s Franchise 500 list and has been the #1 staffing franchise for seven consecutive years beginning in 2011.
+This company currently ranks #66 (up from last year’s position of #69) on Entrepreneur magazine’s Franchise 500 list and has been the #1 staffing franchise for eight consecutive years.

-Founded in 1983 and franchising since 1985, the number of locations has expanded in recent years to the current total of 761, none of which are company-owned and 49 of which are located outside the U.S.
+Founded in 1983 and franchising since 1985, the number of locations has expanded in recent years to the current total of 779 (up from last year’s total of 761), four of which are company-owned and 47 of which are located outside the U.S.